 If you sometimes struggle to remember passwords, or if you're ever tempted to re-use a password, a password manager can help.

-A password manager can store your usernames and passwords - securely encrypted - and can generate strong random passwords for you.
-This makes it far easier to have a different strong password for each site you use.
+A password manager can store your usernames and passwords — securely encrypted — and can generate strong random passwords for you.
+This makes it far easier to have a different and strong password for each site you use.
+There are options to store the passwords on your local system or in cloud storage, and for collaborating with a team.

-These can all read and write the same .kdbx password database files, so if you want to access the same password database from several machines - for instance a DICE machine and your home laptop - you can just copy your .kdbx file between them.
+DICE has keepassxc.
+It saves passwords to a local file, which it encrypts securely.
+You can store .kdbx password database file in your DICE home directory or any removable media you've attached.
+You can install KeePassXC or a KeepPass-compatible program on your own computer, so if you want to access the same password database from several machines - for instance a DICE machine and your home laptop - you can just copy your .kdbx file between them.

 To get started (with either program), read the Electronic Frontier Foundation's guide, How to: Use KeePassXC.